bernardo-dauria/shinyapp/README.md

 ### Density plot

+- Go to the "Density" tab.</br>

-- Select a country (Chile, Indonesia, Japan) and a range of magnitudes to see the contours of the kernel density that represent areas with high probability of earthquakes:
+- Select a country (Chile, Indonesia or Japan) and a range of magnitudes to see the contours of the kernel density that represent areas with high probability of earthquakes:

 <img src="images\06.png">